 Follow this guide to know what your duties are as a defender.
 Each position has different roles to play.

 As a defender, your first duty is to defend the goal and when you get a chance to support the attack as a wide defender.

 Take part in the soccer drill below to test yourself in the toughest situations like the pros.
 Practice as much as you can and with good quality players to push on your game.

 Some soccer players are naturally good at defending – if you don’t like to get beat then that could be you.
-If blocking a shot on goal is like a goal being scored for you then you have the mindset of a great defender.
+If blocking a shot on a goal is like a goal being scored for you then you’ve got the mindset of a great defender.

 Along with the mental attributes, the physical aspects play a part.
 If you want to play center back then it best to be 6 feet or more.

 For a full-back, you can be tall or short, but most of them are short because they have the legs to accelerate up and down the field.

 Some of the best defenders are willing to put their bodies on the line, literally!

 Players will do anything to score, so you do all you can to stop them, even if that means diving into a crowd of players when stud might catch your face.

 1 v 1 Defending Technique